andars/Tile-Game/README.md

 Tile-Game
 =========
-Tile-Game is a project using SFML to create a *Zelda*-style tile-based game
+Tile-Game is a project in Javascript using "<canvas>" to implement a tilemap-based game

-It uses rapidxml for loading xml level files